Auion/virtual-rudder/README.md

 If you're putting in a pull request (PR), make sure to check the issues first.

-I still haven't really decided on whether I'm going to even accept any pull requests, so your likihood of a merge is completely unknown right now.
+I still haven't really decided on whether I'm going to even accept pull requests at all, so your likihood of a merge is completely unknown right now.

 That said, the program, as it currently exists, is quite simple.

-Poke around, the room is small.
+Poke around, the room (i.e code) is small.